a-ads/blog/content/blog/how-to-change-and-confirm-a-withdrawal-address.md

 3. Input either

  • A valid “Withdrawal address”, or\
- • An existing address at FaucetPay (which must be registered in advance)
+ • An existing FaucetPay address

-4. When withdrawing to a direct BTC address, the minimum “Withdrawal threshold” is 0.001 BTC.
+4. When withdrawing directly to a BTC address, the minimum “Withdrawal threshold” is 0.001 BTC.
 5. Enter your password or access code.

-Note: If you don’t have any means of authentication, probably because you used a social account to register, please use the email connected to your social account on [A-ADS password reset form](https://a-ads.com/user/password/new).
+Note: If you don’t have any means of authentication, probably because you used a social media account upon registration, please use the email connected to your social account on [A-ADS password reset form](https://a-ads.com/user/password/new).

 6. Click “Update withdrawal settings”, then click “OK” in the confirmation message: